11 Best Microscopes for Kids: Reviews and Buying Guide

 The microscope also features a cameo from wildlife expert and TV personality Bindi Irwin, whose voice lists facts and asks questions about whatever is on the slides your kids are looking at.

-Last but not least, the Educational Insights GeoSafari Jr. Talking Microscope comes in a English+Mandarin/Japanese/Korean version and a English+Spanish/French/German version.
-This is great for multilingual families like mine who want to expose our kids to as much foreign languages as possible!
+Last but not least, the Educational Insights GeoSafari Jr. Talking Microscope comes in an English+Mandarin/Japanese/Korean version and an English+Spanish/French/German version.
+This is great for multilingual families like mine, who want to expose our kids to as many foreign languages as possible!

 Pros: